 The Jewish passersby allegedly mocked him:

 “The passersby jeered at him; they shook their heads and said ‘if you are God’s son, come down from the cross!’”
 (Matt.
-27:39–40, NJB).
-The crowd wouldn’t have been that callous to one of their own.
+27:39–40, NJB.)
+The crowd wouldn’t have been that callous to their own countryman.
 The average Jew would have been appalled that one of their own was dying such a degrading death.

 The sign or “titulus” (Latin for “inscription” or “label”) was the Roman way of exhibiting the explanation for the execution.
 It was written by Pilate, and read “King of the Jews,” a reflection of Jesus’ real crime.